 - Use positive reinforcement to reward calm behavior

-- Do not eat them seaweed
+- Don’t eat them seaweed

-- Don’t let them drink salted water
+- Don’t let them drink salt water

-- Gradually introducing them to shallow areas before moving deeper
+- Gradually introduce them to shallow areas

 Keeping Your Dog Hydrated and Cool